-One day your visit Mexico and you think, "What different places you can see in Mexico?"
+One day during your trip to Mexico, you will think, "What different places can I see in Mexico?"
 You think of tequila, guitar, large hats, cactus, and desert, and it does not seem so attractive?
 So let's get to know the most exciting places in Mexico.

 The city of Cancun in the Yucatan peninsula of Mexico is famous for its beautiful coasts.
 A secret work of art is hidden on these shores.
 It is the Museo Subacuático de Arte.
-The Museum of Underwater Art, the world's first underwater sculpture museum, is near the beach.
+The Museum of Underwater Art, the world's first underwater sculpture museum, is near to the beach.
 The museum, located at a depth of 4-8 meters, facilitates underwater walking.
-The museum was first opened in 2009.
-There were 100 statues in the museum for the first time.
-The number has now exceeded 500.
+It was first opened in 2009, with 100 statues in it, while now the number has exceeded 500 statues.
 Sculptures scattered over an area of 420 sq.m were placed at different points in the sea.
-The reason is to prevent jams that may occur at some point during the tourist flow.
+The reason for it is to prevent jams that may occur at some point during the tourist flow.
 The author of the museum with monuments of human, animal, and things weighing over 200 tons in total is the British photographer, sculptor, and art worker Jason Decaires Taylor.
-Taylor used specially designed durable cement to make the statues part of the underwater.
+Taylor has used specially designed durable cement to make the statues part of the underwater.
 Thanks to this, sea corals, algae, molecules, and other animals were able to nest in sculptures.
 Thus, these creatures changed the appearance of the statues strangely over time.
 While the change made smiles on the faces of some of the statues, it made some sculptures more horrible.

 The reason for the establishment of the museum in this area is the occurrence of extraordinary marine situations here, resulting reduction in the number of tourists.
 Now, more than a million tourists flock to the museum each year.
 Underwater sculptures are offered to tourists in two galleries: Manchones and Nizuc salons.
 The first gallery is made up of a bunch of human statues.
 This gallery represents people who have been called "refugees" for various reasons in different parts of the world.
 The group of thirty-five "people" is set up at the bottom of the sea marching to an unknown destination.
 Some statues express fear, some sadness, and some unfamiliar feelings.
 The second gallery covers the refugee issues in Syria, which reflects the desperate human figures looking for medical examination and support.
 Separately a week is needed for each gallery to be positioned underwater after being prepared.
 Jason Decaires Taylor worked for a week underwater to bring them to the design he wanted after making these figures down the sea.